microsoft/CromwellOnAzure/docs/advanced-configuration.md

 }

 ```
-For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI.
+For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI or run `sudo reboot`.

 Learn more about Cromwell configuration options [here](https://cromwell.readthedocs.io/en/stable/Configuring/)<br/>